Theoretical Background

 plot(fit)

-Infinite-Order Kernels
+Kernels

-For the bias-bound approach, infinite-order kernels are recommended because they satisfy:
+For the bias-bound approach, infinite-order kernels are recommended because they satisfy

 | Kernel | Order | Fourier Transform |